MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-ios.md

 The [Remote Desktop iOS beta client](aka.ms/rdiosbeta) supports the Swiftpoint GT and ProPoint physical mice.
 Swiftpoint is offering an [exclusive discount](https://go.microsoft.com/fwlink/?linkid=2072897) on the GT for iOS beta client users.

 The iOS client currently only supports Swiftpoint mice.
-Refer to the [What's new for the Remote Desktop client on iOS](ios-whatsnew.md) page and the [iOS App Store](aka.ms/rdios) for news about support for other devices in the future.
+Refer to the [What's new in the iOS cleint](ios-whatsnew.md) page and the [iOS App Store](aka.ms/rdios) for news about support for other devices in the future.

 ## Use a keyboard in a remote session